arkadiko-dao/oracle-node/README.md

 # [Arkadiko](https://arkadiko.finance/) Oracle

 ## Multisig oracle on Stacks
 Oracles are often a key part of decentralised applications.
-Information from outside the blockchain needs to become accessible in decentralised applications.
-This needs to happen in a fast, accurate and decentralised
+Information from outside the blockchain needs to become accessible in a fast, accurate and decentralised fashion.

-Many oracle systems put all data on-chain after which the data integrity can be evaluated on chain.
+Many oracle systems put all data on-chain after which the data integrity can be evaluated.
 Meaning many transactions are needed, increasing fees and decreasing speed.
 Such a solution would not fit the slow block times seen on Stacks today.
 This is why we designed a secure multisig oracle solution where only one transaction is needed to update a price.

 ## Solution

 ![Architecture](https://github.com/arkadiko-dao/oracle-node/blob/main/docs/architecture.png?raw=true)

-Any node in the system periodically checks if the on-chain price needs to be updated, currently based on the amount of blocks mined since last update.
+Any node in the system periodically checks if the on-chain price needs to be updated.
+Currently this is based on the amount of blocks mined since last price update.

-If the on-chain price needs to be updated, the node will fetch the price from its source, and will ask all other nodes in the network to sign the given price.
+If the on-chain price needs an update, the node will fetch the price from its source and will ask all other nodes in the network to sign the given price.
 The other nodes will only sign the given price if it does not deviate too much from the price received from their own source.

-If the node received enough signatures, it will push the price info and list of signatures to the oracle smart contract.
-The oracle contract will validate the signatures and save the price if enough valid signatures provided.
+If the node received enough signatures it means the price is considered valid by other nodes.
+The node will will push the price info and list of signatures to the oracle smart contract.
+The oracle contract will validate the signatures and save the price if enough valid signatures are provided.

 ```mermaid
 sequenceDiagram